LemmySmackett/LemmySmackettCom/content/stories/mature/at_the_tesla_diner.md

 ---
-title: "At the Tesla Drive-In
+title: "At the Tesla Drive-In"
 date: 2025-07-30
 genres: ["parody"]
 length: "micro-fiction"